Space-and-Satellite-Systems-UC-Davis/IntelliSat/README.md

 A list of software that must be installed before hand:

 ### [GNU ARM Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain)
-The Toolchain can be installed in any folder of your liking, as long as it the
+The Toolchain can be installed in any folder of your liking.
+The version we are currently working with is `12.2.MPACBTI-Rel1`

 ### [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html#get-software)